RohitSingh16/Album-Demo/README.md

 # Album-Demo
-Altimetrics code challange to create an app that diplays list of iTunes Albums using MVVM design pattern.
+Project to create an app that diplays list of iTunes Albums using MVVM design pattern.